FALL 2025 UPDATE

-Project Description:
+Project Background:

 In 2021, BC Parks acquired two properties to expand Tribune Bay Park on Hornby Island.
 Since then, BC Parks has been creating a long-term plan for the new park areas, as well as improvements to the existing park.
 The expanded park will protect additional lands and offer opportunities to enhance natural, cultural, and recreational values at the park.